alexwoolford/public-company-graph/SETUP_GUIDE.md

 2. **Explore**: `docs/money_queries.md` - High-value business queries
 3. **Query**: Use the example queries in `README.md` to explore the graph

-**Optional**: You can also run `python scripts/verify_setup.py` for automated verification, but the core scripts will fail fast if something is wrong, making this optional.
+**Verification**: The core scripts will fail fast if something is wrong, providing immediate feedback.
+You can also run the example queries in Step 8 to verify everything is working.

 ---